Tutorial: Create and use a custom image for Virtual Machine Scale Sets with the Azure CLI

 --os-type Linux \

 The ID of your image definition is shown in the output of the command.
-Copy this someplace safe so you can use it later in this tutorial.
+Copy and store this in a safe location so you can use it later in this tutorial.

 Create the image version